Defense of Marriage Act: Background

 The issue of legal recognition of same-sex marriage attracted mainstream attention infrequently until the 1980s.
 A sympathetic reporter heard several gay men raise the issue in 1967 and described it as "high among the deviate's hopes".
 In one early incident, gay activist Jack Baker brought suit against the state of Minnesota in 1970 after being denied a marriage license to marry another man; the Minnesota Supreme Court ruled (in Baker v.
 Nelson) that limiting marriage to opposite-sex couples did not violate the Constitution.
 Baker later changed his legal name to Pat Lynn McConnell and married his male partner in 1971, but the marriage was not legally recognized.
 A 1972 off-Broadway play, Nightride, depicted "a black–white homosexual marriage".
 In 1979, IntegrityUSA, an organization of gay Episcopalians, raised the issue when the U.S. Episcopal Church considered a ban on the ordination of homosexuals as priests.

 The New York Times said the question was "all but dormant" until the late 1980s when, according to gay activists, "the AIDS epidemic... brought questions of inheritance and death benefits to many people's minds."
 In May 1989, Denmark established registered partnerships that granted same-sex couples many of the rights associated with marriage.
 In the same year, New York's highest court ruled that two homosexual men qualified as a family for the purposes of New York City's rent-control regulations.
 Within the movement for gay and lesbian rights, a debate between advocates of sexual liberation and of social integration was taking shape, with Andrew Sullivan publishing an essay "Here Comes the Groom" in The New Republic in August 1989 arguing for same-sex marriage: "A need to rebel has quietly ceded to a desire to belong."
 In September 1989, the State Bar Association of California urged recognition of marriages between homosexuals even before gay rights advocates adopted the issue.

-Gary Bauer, head of the socially conservative Family Research Council, predicted the issue would be "a major battleground in the 1990s".
+Gary Bauer, head of the socially conservative Family Research Council, predicted in 1989 that the issue would be "a major battleground in the 1990s".
 In 1991, Georgia Attorney General Michael J. Bowers (who had previously been the defendant in a failed Supreme Court challenge to a law that criminalized homosexuality) withdrew a job offer to a lesbian who planned to marry another woman in a Jewish wedding ceremony.
 In 1993, a committee of the Evangelical Lutheran Church in America released a report asking Lutherans to consider blessing same-sex marriages and stating that lifelong abstinence was harmful to same-sex couples.
 The Conference of Bishops responded, "There is basis neither in Scripture nor tradition for the establishment of an official ceremony by this church for the blessing of a homosexual relationship."
 In a critique of radicalism in the gay liberation movement, Bruce Bawer's A Place at the Table (1993) advocated the legalization of same-sex marriage.